-If you have teeth that are discolored, cracked, chipped, rotated or have broken fillings, Steven Markow, DDS and David A. Daniel, DDS of MD Family Dental Care in Randallstown, Maryland have got you covered!
+If you have teeth that are discolored, cracked, chipped, rotated or have broken fillings, David A. Daniel, DDS & Associates of MD Family Dental Care in Randallstown, Maryland have got you covered!
 Single crowns, multiple crowns, bridges, smile makeovers, even full mouth reconstructions are our favorite things to do.
 These are life-changing processes, that not only can help boost your self-esteem, but also improve your chewing function and longevity of your teeth.

 When you have teeth that are worn down or chipped, it often puts extra stress on the rest of your teeth.
 By replacing or repairing those teeth with a new crown, you can bring back a more natural bite and function to your mouth.

 Here’s a sample ACTUAL PATIENT that we treated with multiple lower crowns to reverse years of being worn down from grinding:

 Here’s another full upper arch case we did recently on a patient with multiple stained, cracked and decayed front teeth:

 Finally, here’s another case of upper arch crowns done at our office that we did for a lady who had rotated, stained and discolored teeth:

 What’s the difference between a “crown” and a “bridge”?

 A crown is a sometimes also called a cap.
 It basically covers the top portion of the tooth.
 It can be used to strengthen a weak portion of the tooth, restore a broken portion of tooth that has come off, or change the shape or color of a tooth.